stanwood/handbook/communication_and_tools/slack.md

 Please do not hold project talk in direct messages, as this is lost to the company.
 Use a public channel instead.

 When asking someone something, always use @username.
 Some developers are a member of dozens of channels and might miss your question.

-BTW: Hannes is sometimes offline for a couple of hours when with a client.
-Best ask via comment in a Jira ticket then.

 Always use threats.